secobau/openshift/install/UPI-manual.md

 ```
-Initializing the bootstrap node on AWS with user-provisioned infrastructure:
+Once both stack creations are completed you can initialize the bootstrap node on AWS with user-provisioned infrastructure:
 ```BASH
 openshift-install-$version wait-for bootstrap-complete --dir $dir --log-level debug